Bethenny Frankel Says Skinnygirl Jeans Are for ''All Shapes and Sizes''

 It's a new dawn, a new day and a new clothing line for Bethenny Frankel.

 The reality star dished to E!
-News at the launch of her upcoming clothing line Skinnygirl Jeans at Moxy NYC in New York City on Tuesday night and thrown by Chandelier Events.
+News at the launch of her upcoming clothing line Skinnygirl Jeans at Moxy NYC in New York City on Tuesday night and thrown One Jeanswear Group and Skinnygirl Brand.

-At the bash, which was thrown by Chandelier Events, the single star dished to E! about why she decided to take her brand to the jeans space, explaining, "Jeans are an emotional purchase and you have to feel good in them and people feel confident when they have the right fit."
+At the bash produced in conjunction with Chandelier Events, the single star dished to E! about why she decided to take her brand to the jeans space, explaining, "Jeans are an emotional purchase and you have to feel good in them and people feel confident when they have the right fit."

 "You need a pair of jeans that you feel comfortable in on an airplane, picking your kid up at school—and to be able to sexy and confident in a pair of jeans and also be comfortable is a feat."